HGieselmann/HugoCreativeCoding/content/docs/04_UserInput.md

 ### Input Manager
-All of the above will pretty much only get us access to Keys on the Keyboard.
+All of the above will pretty much only get us access to keys on the Keyboard.
 What about controllers and mouse input?
 For these Unity provides the very convenient Input Manager.
 It allows you to ask for named input like “Jump” or “Horizontal”.
-A single axis can then be also controlled by multiple buttons.
-If you are familiar with.
-I.e. the “horizontal” input will by default react to the “left/right” keys as well as “a” and “D”.
+A single axis can then also be controlled by multiple buttons.
+If you are familiar with video games, you might have seen that you can control a car with “wasd” as well as the arrow keys.
+In Unity the “horizontal” input will by default react to the “left/right” keys as well as “a” and “D”.
 It will even react to joystick input from a controller.
 These possibilities now lead to a different behavior as well.
 It’s not enough to return a boolean for the horizontal axis, because there are more states to consider then on/off.
 We have to at least consider three: Left, Right and No Input.
-To represent this values will typically be in between -1 and 1.
-Negative values corresponding to left and positive value corresponding to right.
+To represent this, values will typically be in between -1 and 1.
+Negative values corresponding to *left* and positive value corresponding to *right*.
-To see which values are read by Unity and how they are configured you need to check the Input Panel in te Player Settings: “Edit ---> Player Settings ---> Input”.
+To see which values are read by Unity and how they are configured you need to check the Input panel in the Player Settings: “Edit ---> Player Settings ---> Input”.
 Insert Image here
-If you pop open one of the Axis you can see which buttons are mapped to those and the name connected to them.
+If you pop open one of the Axis you can see which buttons are mapped to the axis and the name connected with it.
 The name is what you would eventually use in your code to access them:
+{{<highlight c>}}
+float movementDirection = Input.GetAxis(”Horizontal”);
+{{</highlight>}}
+One thing to note: You are asking for the axis by name.
+You code editor can and will not help you here with spell-checking.
+If you mis-type “Horizontal”, your code won’t run!

 ### Mouse Input
 So as I can’t assume you have a game controller laying about, let’s play with mouse Input.
 Mouse Input is special in a way: You have to some how deal with mouse movement speed.